Key Topics for Use in Interviews, Presentations

 Full News Release

 The USMEF Annual Report for Fiscal Year 2016 is now available online.

 At the November 2016 USMEF Strategic Planning Conference, the USMEF board of directors approved the organization’s strategic plan for 2016-2020.
 It is available online.

-UPDATE: USDA recently announced allocation of $173.5 million in Market Access Program (MAP) funding for the 2017 fiscal year.
-He also announced $26.6 million in allocations under the USDA Foreign Market Development (FMD) program.
+In November 2016, USDA announced allocation of $173.5 million in Market Access Program (MAP) funding for the 2017 fiscal year.
+USDA also announced $26.6 million in allocations under the USDA Foreign Market Development (FMD) program.
 More details are available in this USDA news release.

 USDA also recently announced the results of an updated study examining the effectiveness of agricultural export development programs funded under the farm bill, including the MAP and FMD programs, from 1977 through 2014.
 The study found that these programs contributed an average of $8.2 billion per year (a total of more than $309 billion) to U.S. farm export revenue, and identified a 28-to-1 return on investment from these programs.

 On Feb.
 28, 2017, the U.S. House Agriculture Committee’s Subcommittee on Livestock and Foreign Agriculture held a hearing titled, The Next Farm Bill: International Market Development.
 The primary focus of the hearing was to examine the benefits derived from the MAP and FMD Programs.
 USMEF President and CEO Philip Seng was invited to testify on the important roles MAP and FMD funding play in expanding global demand for U.S. red meat.
 More details from the hearing are available online.

 USDA Undersecretary for Trade

 U.S. Beef Gains Expanded Access to Thailand